sirocchj/workday.github.com/pages/Scala/index.md

 * [Java to Scala cheatsheet](http://techblog.realestate.com.au/java-to-scala-cheatsheet/)
 * [StackOverflow Scala Wiki](http://stackoverflow.com/tags/scala/info)
 * [Scala Types of Types](http://ktoso.github.io/scala-types-of-types/) - good overview of different types in Scala
+* [The Neophyte's Guide to Scala](http://danielwestheide.com/scala/neophytes.html) - also available as PDF, epub, Kindle

 # What should be on your bookshelf #
 * [Programming In Scala 2nd Edition by Martin Odersky, Lex Spoon and Bill Venners](http://booksites.artima.com/programming_in_scala_2ed)